backstage/backstage/packages/core-plugin-api/api-report.md

   [key in keyof T]: ApiRef<T[key]>;
 };

+// Warning: (ae-missing-release-tag) "useAnalytics" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function useAnalytics(): AnalyticsTracker;

 // Warning: (ae-missing-release-tag) "useApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)